 In addition to his adventure and martial arts experiences, Joshua has worked as a technology trainer and consultant.
 His crowning achievement while working in this capacity was teaching several members of Apple staff how to use and teach many of the accessibility features of their own products.

 Joshua is also an accomplished musician, specializing in electric bass, guitar, and vocals.
 The music of his former band, Arimathea, was used in the audio book version of Scott Sigler’s novel, The Starter.
-While martial arts takes the majority of Joshua’s time, he has been known, from time to time, to perform original music at various venues and churches.
+While martial arts and surfing take the majority of Joshua’s time, he has been known, on occasion, to perform original music at various venues and churches.
 Two of his favorite venues at which he has performed are the San Diego House of Blues and QUALCOMM Stadium, both with Arimathea.

 Joshua is passionate about sharing his experiences as an adventurer, martial artist, and person living with total blindness.
 He also loves talking about his various geek obsessions, including Batman, fantasy literature, and Star Wars.
-He has twice been featured on panels at the world famous San Diego Comic-Con talking about comics and other geek items for the blind and visually impaired.
+He has been featured on panels at the world famous San Diego Comic-Con every year since 2016 talking about comics and other geek items for the blind and visually impaired.

 Joshua has been featured in several media outlets, including local San Diego TV stations, San Diego 6, KUSI, and Fox 5.
 He has also appeared on countless podcasts and in print and online publications, including Yahoo News and Tae Kwon Do Times.

 Joshua is a public and keynote speaker.
 He is able to speak and teach on any of the following: